danielcondemarin/cron-expression-parser/README.md

 #### Notes

-Due to time, more complex "list" cron expressions like the following are not handled.
+Due to time, more complex "list" and "step" cron expressions like the following are not handled.
 - `* 1-3,4-6 * * * cmd`
 - `* */2,3-5 * * * cmd`
+- `23 0-23/2 * * * cmd`

-It should not be difficult to extend the [list](./src/parser/operations/list.ts) parser to implement this.
+It should not be difficult to extend the [list](./src/parser/operations/list.ts) and [step](./src/parser/operations/step.ts) parsers to implement these.